 Layli has been a member of the Board of Directors of the Global Fund for Women since 2015.
 Currently, she serves as the Chair of the Governance Committee and as a member of the Executive Committee.
-She also serves as International Board Chair for the Sustainable Market Women’s Fund (formerly the Sirleaf Market Women’s Fund), supporting market women in Liberia.
+Her other board memberships include the Tahirih Justice Center, the University Consortium for Liberia, and the Sustainable Market Women’s Fund.
 She is an active member of the Baha’í Faith, serving in many capacities at the local and national levels.
-Her next book project focuses on Baha’í perspectives on social transformation.

 Born in New York, raised in Georgia and Florida, and currently residing in Massachusetts, Layli has traveled extensively in Africa and has strong ties with Liberia in particular.
 She has also spent considerable time in Ghana, Cape Verde, and India.
 Her passion is fostering human wellbeing on a global scale in ways that advance equality, justice, peace, and the oneness of humanity, and she loves the Global Fund for Women’s for supporting grassroots women’s genius worldwide.